CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 == Frequently Asked Questions ==

-Q: Rates does not show up on the cart page.
+Q: Why do rates not show up on the cart page?

-A: Reates are only shown when the customer has a valid zip code.
+A: Rates are only shown when the customer has a valid zip code.

 == Changelog ==